catppuccin/cursors/README.md

     git clone https://github.com/catppuccin/cursors.git
     cd cursors
    ```
 2. Extract selected theme from `cursors` directory:
     - for local user to: `~/.icons`
     - for all users to: `/usr/share/icons/`

+&nbsp;
-3. Choose a theme in the Settings.
+3. Choose theme in the Settings.

 ## Manual build from scratch